 Prior to this offering, there has been no public market for our units, Class A ordinary shares or warrants.
-We intend to apply to list our units on The Nasdaq Capital Market ("Nasdaq") under the symbol "RTPYU" on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
+We have been approved to list our units on The Nasdaq Capital Market ("Nasdaq") under the symbol "RTPYU" on or promptly after the date of this prospectus.
 The Class A ordinary shares and warrants constituting the units will begin separate trading on the 52nd day following the date of this prospectus, subject to certain conditions described herein.
 Once the securities constituting the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on Nasdaq under the symbols "RTPY" and "RTPYW," respectively.